Young John Lewis: Prodigy of Protest

 Season-Long Reflection Series, Special performances and open captioned performances

-Mosaic Theater Company of DC is proud to announce the Young John Lewis Reflection Series, a season-long slate of community conversations, performances and special events leading up to and surrounding the world premiere of Young John Lewis.
-Running March 26-April 26, 2026, Young John Lewis is a new musical celebrating the life and legacy of the late Congressman and Civil Rights leader.
+Mosaic Theater Company of DC is proud to announce the Young John Lewis Reflection Series, a season-long slate of community conversations, performances and special events leading up to and surrounding the DC premiere of Young John Lewis: Prodigy of Protest.
+Running March 26-April 26, 2026, Young John Lewis: Prodigy of Protest is a musical celebrating the life and legacy of the late Congressman and Civil Rights leader.
 The Reflection Series extends the play’s themes into the community with events across all eight wards of Washington, DC, honoring Lewis’ commitment to “good trouble” while celebrating the city’s rich cultural, artistic and civic life.

 Honorary Chairs of “A Season of Good Trouble” Young John Lewis Reflection Series: Ken Grossinger, Jeffrey Z. Slavin and Stephen Stern.